-PHP is the most popular server-side scripting language, powering millions of websites including WordPress sites, keep it updated is very important for site security and performance, see now how to update PHP version.
+PHP is the most popular server-side scripting language, powering millions of websites, including WordPress sites.
+Keeping it updated is very important for site security and performance.
+See now how to update the PHP version.

 How To Update PHP?